-Dexter Roberts is a nonresident senior fellow in the Atlantic Council’s Asia Security Initiative, housed within Scowcroft Center for Strategy and Security.
-Roberts is an award-winning journalist and a regular commentator on U.S.-China relations.
-He is also a Fellow at the University of Montana’s Maureen and Mike Mansfield Center.
+Dexter Tiff Roberts is a nonresident senior fellow with the Atlantic Council’s Indo-Pacific Security Initiative in the Scowcroft Center for Strategy and Security and Global China Hub.
+Roberts is an award-winning journalist and a regular commentator on US-China relations.
+He is also director of China affairs at the University of Montana’s Maureen and Mike Mansfield Center.

 Roberts has won numerous journalism honors, including Overseas Press Club awards, the Sidney Hillman Foundation prize, Human Rights Press awards, and Society of Publishers in Asia editorial excellence awards.
 He has a bachelor’s degree in political science from Stanford University, where he was a National Merit Scholar, and a master of international affairs focusing on China and journalism from Columbia University, where he was a recipient of the New York Financial Writers Association Scholarship.
-Roberts’ first book, The Myth of Chinese Capitalism: The Worker, The Factory, and The Future of the World, was published by St. Martin’s Press in March 2020.
-He is represented by Macmillan Speakers Bureau and has has launched a China trade newsletter titled Trade War.
+Roberts’ first book, The Myth of Chinese Capitalism: The Worker, The Factory, and The Future of the World, (St. Martin’s Press) was chosen as one of The Economist “best books of the year” for 2020.
+He is represented by Macmillan Speakers Bureau and has launched a China trade newsletter titled Trade War.